oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

 	 ![Clone PDB2 Procedure Activity](./images/clone-pdb-11-procedure-activity.png " ")

-You have created *PDB2* in the same container by cloning the local PDB, *ORCLPDB*.
+You have created *PDB2* in the same container by cloning the existing PDB, *ORCLPDB*.
 The PDB is open in `Read/Write` mode.

 ## Task 3: View the newly created PDBs